-Brad McLelland grew up in the spooky backwoods of Louisiana and Arkansas and spent several years working as a crime journalist in the South before moving to Oklahoma.
-In 2011, Brad earned his MFA in creative writing from Oklahoma State University, where he met Louis Sylvester, his writing partner on the Legends of the Lost Causes series and other upcoming books.
+Brad McLelland grew up in the spooky backwoods of Louisiana and Arkansas and spent several years working as a crime journalist in the South before moving to Oklahoma, where he earned his MFA in creative writing from Oklahoma State University.
+Brad is the author of The Crooked Door and the co-author of the award-winning Legends of the Lost Causes western fantasy series.

-Brad is a proud husband to a 4th-grade teacher, stepdad to a superhero gymnast, and foster dad to three furry friends: a mini-Aussie who likes to give hugs, a lazy lap cat who begs for ham, and a blind, piano-playing kitty named Ophelia who’s more popular on Twitter than he is.
+Brad is a proud husband to a high school librarian, stepdad to a superhero gymnast, and foster dad to three furry friends: a mini-Aussie who likes to give hugs, a lazy lap cat who thinks she’s human, and a blind, piano-playing kitty named Ophelia who’s more popular on Twitter than he is.
 Brad’s favorite holiday is Halloween, and he claims he once saw a ghost in the woods while camping with his friends (though no one ever believes him).

 Brad loves face-to-face and virtual school visits!
 Contact him at bradmcbooks.com to discuss a visit to your classroom!